United States Countertop Market Outlook 2025 to 2035

 • California Building Standards Code (CBSC): California enforces specific accessibility requirements for countertops in multifamily dwellings.
 For instance, Section 1133A.4 mandates a minimum of 30 inches of countertop for kitchen sinks and work surfaces, with certain exceptions for materials like stone and tiled countertops.
 Additionally, 5% of units must have repositionable countertops to accommodate varying needs.

-• Licensing Requirements: Contractors installing countertops, particularly those made of granite, must obtain a valid California State Contractors License.
+• Licensing Requirements: Contractors installing countertops, particularly those made of granite, are required to obtain a valid California State Contractors License.
 This involves passing a trade examination and demonstrating relevant experience.

 Midwest United States